2022 Zagreb Tu-141 drone crash

 On 10 March 2022 at 23:01 CET, an unidentified Soviet-made Tupolev Tu-141 reconnaissance unmanned aerial vehicle (UAV) crashed in Zagreb, the capital of Croatia.
-With an unidentified operator and unknown destination, the origin of the drone is presumed to be connected to military actions during the Russian invasion of Ukraine.
+With an unidentified operator and unknown destination, the origin of the drone was presumed to be connected to military actions during the Russian invasion of Ukraine.
 The drone's flight over Croatia, Hungary and Romania (all three being NATO states) prompted criticism of the countries' defense systems as the UAV was detected but not cleared.
-In response, the Croatian government restricted airspace over populous cities and received military support from France and the United States who dispatched multiple fighter-jets to Croatia days later for joint exercises.
+In response, the Croatian government restricted airspace over major cities and received military support from France and the United States who dispatched multiple fighter-jets to Croatia days later for joint exercises.

 Background

 The Tupolev Tu-141 "Strizh" is a Soviet-era unmanned aerial vehicle (UAV) developed in the late 1970s.
 Weighing nearly six tons, it is launched from a truck-mounted platform with a pre-programmed flight path.
 Upon mission completion, the drone deploys parachutes for recovery and reuse.
 Its operational range is approximately 1,000 km (620 mi).

 During the 2022 Russian invasion of Ukraine, the Tu-141 was repurposed by Ukrainian forces for long-range reconnaissance and strike missions.
-Notably, in December 2022, modified Tu-141 drones were reportedly used in attacks on Russian airbases at Ryazan and Engels, causing casualties and damaging aircraft.
+Notably, in December 2022, modified Tu-141 drones were reportedly used in attacks on Russian airbases at Dyagilevo and Engels-2 air base, causing casualties and damaging aircraft.

 At the time of the Zagreb crash, Ukraine was experiencing intense Russian missile and drone attacks, including strikes on Kyiv that resulted in civilian casualties.

 Flight and crash

 The unmanned aerial vehicle entered Romanian airspace around 23:23 EET, where it was observed by the Romanian Air Force and flew for 3 minutes.
 Afterwards, it continued flying through Hungarian airspace for the next 40 minutes at about 1000 m altitude, where it was also observed by the Hungarian Air Force.
 It then entered Croatian airspace flying at a speed of 700 km/h and altitude of 1300 m, where it was picked up by Croatian military radar.
 After spending seven minutes in Croatian airspace, it crashed in the Jarun neighborhood of the capital, some 50 m away from the Stjepan Radić Student Residence Hall of Zagreb University.
-The impact damaged 96 cars parked nearby and woke up students residing in the university dormitory.
+The impact damaged 96 cars parked nearby and awoke a student dormitory.

 The Seismological Service of Croatia recorded seismic waves at the time of the UAV's impact with an epicenter very close to the actual crash site.